I repair motorcycles, all years, all brands, and all types, in my home garage workshop at 829 Washington St., Anoka, MN

 In February, 2009, I was laid off because of the economic downturn.
 The company had a deeply imbedded doctrine that a college degree was necessary in order to be qualified.
 By that, I was not qualified, so when I performed all the complexities of the job very well, many people who relied on their degree for qualification despised me.
 They perceived that accepting me as a colleague would invalidate their own qualifications.
 Rather than do that, they wanted to get rid of me so they did many things to make me look bad.
 My goal was always to make manufacturing work better for the good of the company.
 I refused to play company politics, and my honesty cost me my job.

 I don’t think there is a manufacturing job that fits me.
 I can’t get another programmer job without a college degree, and I’m not going to college at the age of 61.
 I can’t work full-time as a machinist because of my bad back, so I’m unemployed.

 I enjoy doing what I am naturally good at, mechanical repair work.
 I do an excellent job and I can do it for a fraction of what dealers have to charge.

 Repair work has always been my main interest activity.
 Aside from working on my own machines, I did repair work in my spare time for a few years in the late 1970s, early 1980s, and again in the early 2000s in which I worked on motorcycles, snowmobiles, and small engines.
 I have lots of insight into how things are made from working in different manufacturing disciplines for many years.
-The knowledge and skills I’ve learned in my jobs helps me a lot in my repair work.
+The knowledge and skills I’ve learned in my past jobs helps me a lot in my repair work.
 I continue to develop knowledge and skill by studying manuals and doing lots of different repair jobs.
 I have a gift for understanding how things work and how to fix them.